 Finding and retaining top talent has never been more challenging for small and medium-sized businesses.
-With high levels of employee movement, high levels of staff turnover and difficulty retaining top talent, it’s time to look outside of the traditional hires for attracting new staff.
+With high levels of employee movement, high levels of staff turnover and difficulty retaining top talent, it’s time to look outside of the traditional hires to attract new staff.
 One of those ways?
 An employee referral program.

 What is an employee referral program?

-Put simply, an employee referral program allows you to tap into the networks of your employees, leading to an increased candidate pool.
+Put simply, employee referral programs allow you to tap into the networks of your employees, leading to an increased candidate pool.
 It also allows your current employees to become advocates of your business and allows a more genuine connection via potential referrals.

 We also can’t forget that for every day your role goes unfulfilled, you’re spending more money on costs associated with lost productivity.

 Now we’ve covered the what and the why, let’s move on to the how.

 How do you create a successful employee referral program?

 Just like the process that comes with applying for a job, you should introduce a process for employees to submit referrals.